 120 million years ago

 Early Cretaceous.
 Despite the cooling trend of the last epoch of the Jurassic continued into the early Cretaceous, the world is warm and has no polar ice caps.
 Glaciation was however restricted to high-latitude mountains.
-Large reptiles dominate and mammals remained small.
+Large reptiles dominate and mammals remain small.
 Flowering plants evolve and spread throughout the world.

 105 million years ago